Hinsdale, Montana: Schools

 Hinsdale Public Schools teaches grades K-12, serving elementary, middle school, and high school.
 The school district is District No. 7C in Valley County.
 The Hinsdale Public School District is one of the other employers in the community, supply many teaching and support positions.
 This is a K-12 class C school.
 The Hinsdale School has two wings, one for the high school and one for the elementary.
 The two wings are joined by the administration offices and the cafeteria.
 The two wings form an L-shape and the octagonal-shaped gymnasium occupies the inside angle of the high school and elementary.
 The school mascot is the Raider and the school colors are maroon and white.
 The high school offers track and field on its own, basketball and volleyball through the North Country Mavericks co-op with Saco and Whitewater, and football through the co-op with Glasgow.

-Business and Industry
+Business and industry

 The main employment of Hinsdale is agriculture.
 Most farms and ranches in Hinsdale are family owned and generational, in that they are passed from one generation to the next.
 Most of these operations were founded when the area was opened up to homesteading.
 Some, such as the Canen Ranch and McColly Ranch, have celebrated over 100 years of operation.
 Some of the primary commodities produced in the area include beef cattle, hard red wheats, and forages.

 The community is also supported by a First Community Bank branch, Post Office, bar and cafe, pottery shop, ice cream shop, gunsmith, leathersmith, beauty parlor, gas station and convenience store, and other small businesses.

+Transportation

+Amtrak’s Empire Builder, which operates between Seattle/Portland and Chicago, passes through the town on BNSF tracks, but makes no stop.
+The nearest station is located in Glasgow, 29 mi to the southeast.